Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-runtime-docker.md

 ### Configure the runtime

+Next, pull the {{site.base_gateway}} Docker image, and configure a
+{{site.base_gateway}} runtime using the certificate, the private key, and the remaining configuration details on the **Configure Runtime** page.

-1. Using Docker, pull the following Docker image:
+1. Using Docker, pull the following image:

     ```bash
     $ docker pull kong-docker-kong-gateway-docker.bintray.io/kong-enterprise-edition:{{site.data.kong_latest_ee.version}}-alpine